jaugustodafranca/toureiffel-ticket-check/README.md

 ## Usage

-For development and test the changes in the script run
+For development and test propose you can use the command bellow.
+It will run using [Nodemon](https://www.npmjs.com/package/nodemon)

 ```bash
 yarn start
 ```

-For let the script running in without [Nodemon](https://www.npmjs.com/package/nodemon)
+Otherwise use

 ```bash
 yarn check